rebelsky/csc207c/_labs/git.md

 i.
 Type `git branch -M main`.
 That command indicates that we're working on the main branch.
 (We'll explore branches later.)

 j.
-Type `git remote add origin https://github.com/USERNAME/REPONAME.git`, substituting your own GitHub username and the name of the repo you chose earlier.
+Type `git remote add origin git@github.com:USERNAME/REPONAME.git`, substituting your own GitHub username and the name of the repo you chose earlier.
 This command links your directory to your repository.

 k.
 Type `git push -u origin main`.
 This should send the files to GitHub.
+When things go wrong, grab a mentor.

 l.
 Check on GitHub to see if the files have been added.